-Wyoming is slow to get on the solar train and currently ranks 48th nationally for solar capacity installed as of 2014, according to the Solar Energy Industries Association.
-The state invested $1 million in solar in the same year, hoping to get alternative energy off the ground.
+Wyoming is slow to get on the solar train and currently ranks 36th nationally for solar capacity installed as of 2019, according to the Solar Energy Industries Association.
+The state has has invested $115 million in solar, hoping to get alternative energy off the ground.
 With the low cost of installing solar panels and favorable levels of sunlight, the trend towards solar could grow.

 To determine a grade for each state, our researchers and solar experts analyzed data on crucial solar-advancement criteria from the following sources:

 - Rebates, Tax Credits, and Tax Exemptions from Database of State Incentives for Renewables & Efficiency;

 - Electricity Rates from the U.S. Energy Information Administration;

 - Renewable Energy Policy from NC Clean Energy Technology Center;

 We determined a rank from one to 10 for each state in each category.
 We then combined the scores with the following weights and assigned an overall grade for each state.
 Our goal is to encourage those considering solar for their homes to get a basic understanding of solar potential in their areas and discover the best opportunities for clean energy available.